Ethanol10/Amalgam/README.md

 **$clap [message]**
 *Prints a \:clap: for every space in the input string.
 (It does not include the space between the command and the message.
 If you want the message in an embed, **please type "-embed"** between the command and the message.*

+**$upload [keyCode] !Image!**
+*Upload an image to a public account on Imgur.
+If you don't want anyone else seeing the image, this is probably not the place to upload it.*

+**$retrieveImg [keyCode]**
+*Retrieve an image stored on this database using a keycode.
+Keycode is case sensitive.*

+**$deleteImg [keyCode]**
+*Deletes an image associated with the keycode, provided that the image is owned by you.
+Will not delete the image if you are not the original poster.*

 **$mask [targetUser] [message]**
 *Masks your message as the target user's message by sending an embedded message with the target user's name on it*